Do the receptive fields in the primary visual cortex span a variability over the degree of elongation of the receptive fields?: Theoretical background

-Fundamentally, we cannot expect that the visual perception system should be able to implement full affine invariance.
-For example, from the well-known experience, that it is much harder to read a text upside-down, it is clear that the visual perception system cannot be regarded as invariant to spatial rotations in the image domain.
-From the expansion of the orientations of visual receptive fields according to the pinwheel structure of higher mammals, we can, however, regard the population of receptive fields as supporting local rotational covariance.
-If we look at a slanted surface in the world, we can, however, get a robust perception of its surface texture under substantial variations of the slant angle, thus showing a robustness of visual perception under stretchings of visual image patterns that correspond to non-uniform scaling transformations (the perspective effects on a slanted surface patch can to first-order of approximation be modelled as a stretching of the image pattern along the tilt direction in image space, complemented with a uniform scaling transformation).
+When we look at a slanted surface in the world, we can get a robust and stable perception of its surface texture under substantial variations of the slant angle.
+This robustness of visual perception under stretchings of image patterns that correspond to non-uniform scaling transformations (the perspective effects on a slanted surface patch can, to first-order of approximation, be modelled as a stretching of the image pattern along the tilt direction in image space, complemented with a uniform scaling transformation).
 If the visual receptive fields would span a variability under such spatial stretching transformations, then such a variability would precisely correspond to a variability in the anisotropy, or the degree of elongation, of the receptive fields.